rasterradio/Kumite/README.md

 ### A note on Jumping and Crouching

 *Kumite* has no Jumping or Crouching.
 This is not a title with an air game, overheads or combos, and ducking under and jumping over attacks are not necessary due to the stance blocking system.
 In low stance, the player will go lower to the ground, but not enough to avoid high attacks.
-Landing some Power Attacks may launch the defending player in the air.
+Knockdowns may briefly launch the player into the air, but the effect is just for show.

 ## Attacks

 ### Attack Phases

 Attack phases function as they do in other fighters, with an execution phase, an active phase, and a recovery phase.
-Attacks take significantly longer to perform compared to other fighters, due to *Kumite*’s high damage and focus on reading opponent movement and striking at the right opportunity.
+Attacks take longer to perform than most 3D fighters, due to *Kumite*’s high damage and focus on reading opponent movement and striking at the right opportunity.
 The frame data from *Karate Tournament* and the *Samurai Shodown* series would make for good references.

 ### Knockback

 Ground control plays a heavy role in *Kumite*.
 Attacks cause a large and equal amount of knockback whether they are successful or blocked.
 In *Karate Tournament*, the player can be pushed out of the arena by knockback from default position in 6 normal hits or 3 power hits, assuming they don’t move.
 So Power Attacks cause double the knockback of normal attacks.
 They would also have, on average, double the recovery time.
-Knockback will have to be examined against punches/kicks, and a decision will have to be made whether blocking players will be able to respond with an attack, if they have frame advantage.
+Knockback will have to be examined against punches/kicks, and a decision will have to be made to what extent defending players will have frame advantage when blocking.

 ### Attack Trades